In This Article

 console.log("Node Unblocker Server Running On Port:", process.env.PORT || port || 8080)

-Finally, “console.log” is simply a message that states that the Node Unblocker server is running and on which port.
+Finally, console.log is simply a message that states that the Unblocker server is running and on which port.

 Testing the Server Locally

-Before launching it on a remote server, you should always run it locally to make sure that Node Unblocker is functioning as expected.
+Before launching Node Unblocker on a cloud server, you should always run it locally to ensure it's functioning as expected.

 Depending on your IDE and OS, starting the server may have a few different steps.
+We'll use Windows as an example here.
 Open up the Terminal and head over to your project location:

 cd X:\YOUR\PROJECT\FOLDER